adafii/ties323/server/README.md

 ### Network configuration (30 minutes)

 - It seems that both servers got correct network configuration from dhcp.
-- Conceptually, the network configuration looks like this
+- Conceptually, the network configuration looks like this:
 ![network](images/network.png)
 - VPS provider offered an option to connect servers to a private network, 10.0.0.0/24.
 This was quick to set up and might come useful later.
-- I noticed that the servers are isolated in the private network and can only communicate through the router 10.0.0.1
+- I noticed that the servers are isolated in the private network and can only communicate through the router 10.0.0.1.

 ### Setting firewall for ns-ofu (40 minutes)